Use Options on the S&P 500 Correctly

 The 30% risk/reward of the overall S&P 500 on extreme moves is due to the fact that throughout the entire year, the average beta of the portfolio is 0.30.
 The beta will not be 0.30 every single day of the year.

-As the market goes down and the likelihood of the options going in the money increases, the beta slowly increases (typically toward 0.40-0.70).
-Once the market stabilizes (this could take weeks), the average beta slowly heads back to 0.30.
-NOTE: This is where tremendous opportunity arises because as volatility spikes, the premiums sold will be much higher, but it sometimes takes up to several months to play out.
+As the market goes down and the likelihood of the options going in the money increases, the beta slowly increases (typically toward 0.40-0.80).
+Once the market stabilizes (this could take weeks, months, or even quarters), the average beta slowly heads back to 0.30.
+NOTE: This is where tremendous opportunity arises because as volatility spikes, the premiums sold will be much higher, but it sometimes takes up to several quarters to play out.

 Tax Implications/Efficiency